 Replenish Your Physical & Mental Health

 Dedicate time to nourish and replenish your nervous system.
 Your emotional health and productivity depend on it.
 Go for a walk in Rock Cut State Park or next to the Rock River.
 Find a quiet place in your house for reflection and prayer.
 Replace wasteful carbs and alcohol with protein, healthy fats, and veggies.
 Spend time with people you care about and find opportunities for physical touch.
 Your physical and mental health will thank you.

 As mentioned above, this is the first post in a series to help build more health consciousness in our community.
 We’re going to give you some great ways to engage in later posts, but we wanted to make you aware of a few communities that you can engage with now.
 Food 4 Fuel currently has a walking group (more information here) and an all-inclusive wellness challenge called the 21 Day Sprint to Confidence (more information here).
 We will also be launching a running community in the near future, so keep your eye out for that!

-Food 4 Fuel has a wide selection of foods to help replenish and nourish your nervous system.
+Food 4 Fuel has a wide selection of healthy prepared foods to help replenish and nourish your nervous system.
 We make it easy and convenient for you to treat your body with care.
 Take a look at our meal options here.